emilybazar/buy-give-share/README.md

 ## Usage

 The Buy Give Share project will eventually be published and hosted on [buygiveshare.com](http://buygiveshare.com).
 Users will be able to access the application through this domain.
+The platform will connect with Clover's API to allow businesses and charities to track and manage donations seamlessly.

 ## License